jackzensen/Baseball-Table/README.md

 # MLB Team Website

-This self-hosted webpage allows for one to view current MLB teams, sort and filter them by their league and division, and more closely analyze the statistics of individual teams and players.
+This self-hosted webpage allows for one to view current MLB teams, sort and filter them by their league and division, and more view more information regarding individual teams and players.

 ## Requirements